Eryadu/Java_feb_2025/src/studyMaterial/InterviewQuestions.md

 27. String is palindrome ? write code in one line ?
 28. Question if Table A has 50 record and Table B has 30 Answer - it return total >=50 records with left outer join
+29. Lazy loading and Egar Loading in Spring Boot?
+30. Exceptions in Beans ?
+31.